Updated 5/11/21 at 10:00AM

 Contact CCHD at 406-791-9250 or firstname.lastname@example.org to schedule a vaccination appointment!

-COVID-19 vaccinations are offered every Friday at the CCHD facility in downtown Great Falls.
+COVID-19 vaccinations are offered at the CCHD facility in downtown Great Falls.
 Vaccinations are by appointment only.
+The Pfizer, Moderna, and Johnson & Johnson vaccines are all available.

 All individuals age 16+